20+ macOS Finder Tips and Tricks: Use Finder like a Pro

 Get the best out of Finder!

 One of the prominent components on a Mac is the Finder.
-It is essentially a portal that allows you to access all the files, folders, and documents you have on your machine or on the iCloud Drive — not to mention the mounted storage drives and devices.
-Even though macOS has Spotlight Search, which offers a convenient way to access different components (including settings, apps, and the likes) present on your Mac, Finder simplifies matters by collating the storage components (files and documents) in one place to make them more easily accessible.
+It is essentially a portal that allows you to access all the files, folders, and documents you have on your machine or on the iCloud Drive—not to mention the mounted storage drives and devices.
+Although macOS features the Spotlight Search, which offers a convenient way to access different components (including settings, apps, and the likes) present on your Mac, Finder simplifies matters by collating the storage components (files and documents) in one place to make them more easily accessible.

-Given that most of us use Finder almost every time we need to ‘find’ something on our machine, not everyone uses it efficiently (or to its fullest potential), where it simplifies the workflow to a greater degree.
-So, here’s a list of some of the essential Finder tips you must practice to get more out of Finder, and in turn, your Mac.
+However, despite the fact that many of us use Finder almost every time we need to ‘find’ something on our machine, we generally fail to use it efficiently (or to its fullest extent).
+We hope to change this through this listicle that includes some of the essential Finder tips you must practice to get more out of Finder and, in turn, your Mac.

 Finder Tips and Tricks

 1. Change the Default Finder Folder

 Even though Finder allows you to navigate through different files and folders on your Mac, all in one place, if there is a particular folder that you need to visit every-now-and-then, the best way to work efficiently is to set this folder as the default Finder folder.
 Once set, every time you open Finder, you will always land up in that folder.
 To set the default Finder folder, open Finder, go to Preferences [command + ,], and select the General tab.
 Here, click on the drop-down menu below New Finder Windows show, and select your folder.
 If it does not appear upfront, tap on Others and select the folder from there.